Lower bounds for dilation, wirelength, and edge congestion of embedding graphs into hypercubes: Graphs with large dilation of embedding into hypercubes

 \section{Graphs with large dilation of embedding into hypercubes}

 The dilation, the wirelength, and the edge congestion problem are different in the sense that an embedding that gives the minimum dilation need not give the minimum congestion (wirelength) and vice-versa.
 From $\diam(Q_n)=n$ we obtain immediately the upper bound $\dil(G,Q_n)\leq n$ for every graph $G$.
 To characterize graphs $G$ of order $2^n$ with $\dil(G, Q_n)=n$, we need the following concept.
+A pair $(u,u')\in V(G)\times V(G)$, is said to be an antipodal pair (of vertices) if the distance between $u$ and $u'$ is equal to the diameter of $G$.
+If this is the case, we also say that $u'$ is an antipodal vertex of $u$ and $u$ is an antipodal vertex of $u'$.
+In the hypercube $Q_n$, every vertex $u\in V(Q_n)$ has a unique antipodal vertex which we denote by $\bar u$.
 If $G$ is a graph, then the set of pairs of vertices $X = \{\{x_1,y_1\}, \dots, \{x_k,y_k\}\}$ forms an \emph{anti-matching}, if $x_1y_1\notin E(G),\ldots, x_ky_k\notin E(G)$.
-That is, $X$ is an anti-matching if $x_1y_1, \ldots, x_ky_k$ form a matching in the complement of $G$.
+That is, $X$ is an anti-matching if $x_1y_1, \ldots, x_ky_k$ form a matching in the \emph{complement of $G$}, that is, the graph which has the same vertex set as $G$, and edge set $\{xy\,\vert\,x,y\in V(G),\,xy\not\in E(G)\}$.
 In addition, we say that $X$ is a {\em perfect anti-matching} if $2|X| = n(G)$.
 Now we have the following characterization.